Brane-Hubsch/pr-changelog-check/readme.md

-# Pull Request Changelog Check | Github Action
+# Pull Request Changelog Checking | Github Action

-This action will make sure that the changelog was edited for any created pull request into given branch.
+Running this action will check and make sure that a specified changelog file was edited for any created pull request into given branch.
 In the example below, the `development` branch.

 ## Usage